 When healthcare workers have a tough time, so do the teams that hired them.
 You’ve worked hard to source incredible talent, and you want to retain the people that provide quality care to every patient who comes through the door of your institution.

 But hospital HR and benefit teams have more of an opportunity than they may realize to provide benefit incentives that let their employees know they’ve got their back.
-With the recent sweeping changes to Public Service Loan Forgiveness, more hospital workers than ever have the chance to have their loans fully forgiven after making 120 payments while working for a qualified employer.
-The Limited Waiver has allowed many borrowers to capitalize on past work or receive credits for payments that would not have previously qualified.
+Following the expiration of the Public Service Loan Forgiveness Limited Waiver at the end of October 2022, the Department of Education has made several permanent changes to PSLF that provide more hospital workers the chance to have their loans fully forgiven.
+These changes go into effect on July 1, 2023 and they are:

-Thanks to those changes, it’s possible that some healthcare workers may be on the verge of having their loans forgiven—or even receiving a refund if they have made more than 120 qualifying payments.
+Thanks to these changes, it’s possible that some healthcare workers may be on the verge of having their loans forgiven — or even receiving a refund if they have made more than 120 qualifying payments.

 Give Our Caregivers a Helping Hand